 The LPJ-GUESS v4.1 model is driven by daily averages of air temperature (°C) at 2 m height, incoming short-wave radiation (W m-2) and precipitation rate (mm day-1).
-Site-level simulations used the meteorological data from the Dahra fluxtower site in Senegal, which were measured at 30 minute intervals for the 2002-2022 period (Tagesson et al., 2015).
+Site-level simulations used the meteorological data from the Dahra fluxtower site in Senegal, which were measured at 30 minute intervals for the the 2002-2022 period (Tagesson et al., 2015).
 We averaged these measurements over each day and used a gap-filling procedure to obtain a continuous driver data set for the entire period 2002-2022 (Supplementary Materials S3).
-Soil texture input (95.04% sand, 4.61% silt, 0.35% clay) was obtained from the average of local soil sample measurements at six sites in the vicinity of the flux tower, where five sites were sampled in the top 20 cm and a sixth site was sampled at 10, 20, 30 and 40 cm depth (Tagesson et al., 2015).
+Soil texture input (95.04% sand, 4.61% silt, 0.35% clay) was obtained from local measurements (Tagesson et al., 2015).

 Regional scale simulations were driven by daily averaged ERA5-Land meteorological data for the 1950-2022 period at a 0.1° spatial resolution (Muñoz-Sabater et al., 2021).
 Regional soil texture data were obtained from the 250 m resolution ISRIC Africa SoilGrids database for six soil depths (Hengl et al., 2015).
-We averaged these soil texture data over all depths and regridded the data to match the meteorological driver grid (Supplementary Materials S3.3).
-Most gridcells contained a relatively high sand fraction, with low variation in sand and silt fractions over the soil depths in the database (median CV=0.05 for sand and silt).
-Clay content showed a higher variation between the six soil depths (median CV=0.13 for clay) (Figures S3-S5).
+We averaged these soil texture data over all depths and regridded the data to match the meteorological driver grid.